Vortex generation in a superfluid gas of dipolar chains in crossed electric and magnetic fields

-The effect of the crossed fields is proportional to the total dipole moment of the compound particle.
-Therefore, the transition from the chain superfluid state to the state of $N$ uncoupled superfluid 2D gases should be accompanied with a strong decrease in the vortex density.
+The vortex density is proportional to the dipole moment of the compound particle and independent of its mass.
+Therefore the transition from the superfluid gas of chains to $N$ uncoupled superfluid 2D gases should be accompanied with a strong decrease in the vortex density.
+Such a transition can take place if one increases the distance between the traps in the stack or decreases the electric field that aligns dipoles along the $z$-axis.

-Let us now discuss the case of Fermi polar molecules.
-We will not consider here the problem of even and odd $N$ (see \cite{16}) and imply, for simplicity, that $N$ is even.
-At low density the statistics of the particles is not important and the Fermi molecules will also bind into the Bose chains.